daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Goals
 ### Inception
-- [Shawn Carter](https://twitter.com/sc) (JAY-Z) was an initial influencer after understanding his song: [*The Story of OJ*](https://genius.com/Jay-z-the-story-of-oj-lyrics).
+- [Shawn Carter](https://twitter.com/sc) (JAY-Z) was an initial inspiration after understanding his song: [*The Story of OJ*](https://genius.com/Jay-z-the-story-of-oj-lyrics).
-- Another inspiration is the motto [*"software is eating the world"*](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) coined by the tech founder and investor [Marc Andreessen](https://a16z.com/author/marc-andreessen/).
+- Another inspiration came from the motto [*"software is eating the world"*](https://a16z.com/2011/08/20/why-software-is-eating-the-world/) coined by the tech founder and investor [Marc Andreessen](https://a16z.com/author/marc-andreessen/).

 ### Targets
 1. Foster [decentralized digital assets and protocols](https://www.investopedia.com/decentralized-finance-defi-5113835) on the Internet.